Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/deploy-the-assistant/configure-an-agent-transfer.md

 3. Download and Install the Node.js (version 10 or above).
 The BotKit SDK requires `node.js` to run on the same server where the SDK is installed.
     * Go to `https://nodejs.org/en/download/` and select your OS as a `.pkg` file type for Mac and `.msi` file type for Windows.
     * In a Terminal window, run the `node -v` command to verify installation and version, for example, v6.10.2.
 4. A test callback server application.
-We will be using NGROK from <a href="https://dl.equinox.io/ngrok/ngrok/stable" target="_blank">https://dl.equinox.io/ngrok/ngrok/stable</a> to simulate the callback server application.
+We will be using NGROK from <a href="https://dl.equinox.io/ngrok/ngrok/stable" target="_blank">here</a> to simulate the callback server application.
 Following are the steps to install NGROK:
-    * Open <a href="https://dl.equinox.io/ngrok/ngrok/stable" target="_blank">https://dl.equinox.io/ngrok/ngrok/stable</a>.
+    * Open this <a href="https://dl.equinox.io/ngrok/ngrok/stable" target="_blank">link</a>.
     * Download and install the ngrok file for your operating system.
         * **On Windows:**
             * Download the zip file for your Windows machine 32-bit or 64-bit.